uyggnues/phase-3-project/frontend/README.md

 ```
 bundle install
 ```
-to download the node modules
+to start up the server

-* Next run
+* run
 ```
 shotgun
 ```